- The DoctorInsole FitStep insoles are designed for support and pain relief

 Who can wear them?

 Anyone!
-These insoles are designed for athletes of all levels and people with more serious conditions, such as Achilles tendinitis, ankle sprains, bunions and Freiberg's disease.
+These insoles are designed for athletes of all levels and people with foot issues such as Achilles tendinitis, ankle sprains, bunions and Freiberg's disease.
 Whether you need added support on a daily basis or for more high-impact workouts, these insoles were built to handle both.
 Users are guaranteed extra padding and stability as they move.

 How much do they cost?

-The DoctorInsole FitStep insoles typically retail at $99.95, but now, DoctorInsole is offering a deal where you can earn up to 52% off Doctor Insoles.
-This is a limited-time only deal, so act fast before the sale ends.
+The DoctorInsole FitStep insoles typically retail at $99.95, but now, DoctorInsole is offering a deal where you can save up to 52% off a pair of these orthotic insoles.
+This is a limited-time deal, so act fast before the sale ends.

 Why choose DoctorInsole?